Week 3 - Defining and Using Functions

 You can get through this course just fine using Codespaces.

-If you are only taking CS161 (Cybersecurity), you can probably get by just using Codespaces.
-In that case, don't worry about setting up a local environment unless you want to.
-You may still want to try using a Codespace locally.
+If you are only taking CS161 (Cybersecurity), you likely don't need to worry about setting up a local environment.

 If you are going to continue to CS162 (CS and Engineers), you will eventually want to set up a local environment.
 So give that a try now.
 If everything works perfectly, great, you can start using that environment.
 If you run into problems, you can always fall back to using Codespaces while you get your local environment set up.